StefTN/cldemo-vagrant_quagga/README.md

 * **[Cldemo-roh-docker](https://github.com/CumulusNetworks/cldemo-roh-docker)** -- This demo shows how to do ROH with a docker container.
 * **[Cldemo-automation-puppet](https://github.com/CumulusNetworks/cldemo-automation-puppet)** -- This demo demonstrates how to write a manifest using Puppet to configure switches running Cumulus Linux and servers running Ubuntu.
 * **[Cldemo-automation-ansible](https://github.com/CumulusNetworks/cldemo-automation-ansible)** -- This demo demonstrates how to write a playbook using Ansible to configure switches running Cumulus Linux and servers running Ubuntu.
+* **[Cldemo-automation-chef](https://github.com/CumulusNetworks/cldemo-automation-chef)** -- This demo demonstrates how to write a set of cookbooks using Chef to configure switches running Cumulus Linux and servers running Ubuntu.
+* **[Cldemo-puppet-enterprise](https://github.com/CumulusNetworks/cldemo-puppet-enterprise)** -- This demo demonstrates how to setup Puppet Enterprise to control Cumulus Linux switches with Puppet manifests.
 * **[Cldemo-ansible-tower](https://github.com/CumulusNetworks/cldemo-ansible-tower)** -- This demo demonstrates how to setup Ansible Tower to control Cumulus Linux switches with Ansible playbooks.
-* **[Cldemo-automation-chef](https://github.com/CumulusNetworks/cldemo-automation-chef)** -- This demo demonstrates how to write a set of cookbooks using Chef to configure switches running Cumulus Linux and servers running Ubuntu.
+* **[Cldemo-openstack](https://github.com/CumulusNetworks/cldemo-openstack)** -- Installs Openstack Mitaka on servers networked via Cumulus Linux
 * **[Cldemo-onie-ztp-ptm](https://github.com/CumulusNetworks/cldemo-onie-ztp-ptm)** -- This demo demonstrates how to configure an out of band management network to automatically install and configure Cumulus Linux using Zero Touch Provisioning, and validate the cabling of the switches using Prescriptive Topology Manager.
 * **[Cldemo-rdnbr-ansible](https://github.com/CumulusNetworks/cldemo-rdnbr-ansible)** -- This demo shows a topology using 'redistribute-neighbor' to add host reachability directly into a BGP routed fabric.